Tommy McClelland: Career

+Northwestern State

 McClelland began his athletic administration career at his alma mater, Northwestern State.
 After completing his undergraduate degree in 2004, he served as an intern for then-NSU athletic director Greg Burke while pursuing his master's degree.

 After completing his master's degree, McClelland became the first Southland Conference championships intern before becoming coordinator of athletic events, sales, and marketing at McNeese State University in 2006.

 McNeese State

 In 2007, then-McNeese State athletic director Sonny Watkins announced his retirement and McClelland was named interim AD.
 McClelland was promoted to athletic director in March 2008.
 At the time he was hired at McNeese, McClelland was the youngest athletic director in all of NCAA Division I at only 26-years old.

 While serving as athletic director at McNeese State, McClelland made a national name for himself and his work received praise from athletic administrators all over the country.
 McClelland and his McNeese staff raised more than $3 million in private donations and he was instrumental in increasing corporate sponsorships to nearly $1 million annually while securing new clients and multi-year sponsorships.
 During his time at McNeese, he led an improvement in team Academic Progress Rate (APR) that exceeded NCAA targets, set single game and season attendance records in several men's and women's programs, directed $11 million in facility construction and improvements.
 McNeese State athletic programs also won 11 conference championships under his leadership.